prefect12/prefect12/README.md

 ## Hi,I'm Kade 👏

-I'm a Backend and Platform Developer in the advertising industry, primarily using Golang.
+I'm a backend and platform Developer in the advertising industry, primarily using Golang.
 I specialize in developing high-performance, low-latency servers.

 ---